JustinBurrowsDev/TinDog-Website/README.md

 ### How I Overcame?

 By doing research on platforms like Google, YouTube, MDN docs, Stack Overflow, online courses, and reference guides.
 I found not only the proper way to implement HTML and CSS but official documentation for bootstrap.
-These tools not only gave me a clearer vision of how this project could come together, Who also gave me the means to bring that vision into reality.
+These tools not only gave me a clearer vision of how this project could come together, but also gave me the means to bring that vision into reality.

 ### What Did I Learned?